-As any avid follower of telehealth knows, the subject of reimbursements for the proper use of this technology remains heavily contested, with a plethora of policy debates and regulation issues continuing to hinder our ability to pay physicians for their efforts to improve care.
+Avid followers of telehealth know the subject of reimbursements for the proper use of this technology remains heavily contested.
+A plethora of policy debates and regulatory issues continue to hinder the ability to pay physicians for their efforts to improve care.

 That all stands to change with a new bill making its rounds through Congress this month: The Creating Opportunities Now for Necessary and Effective Care Technologies for Health Act or CONNECT.

-We at Wellbox have been helping physicians to achieve reimbursements through Medicare’s Chronic Care Management program for a full year now, and have witnessed firsthand the difference that these services make in the lives of patients for whom regular care doesn’t suffice.
+Wellbox has been helping physicians to achieve reimbursements through Medicare’s Chronic Care Management program for years now.
+We have witnessed firsthand the difference that these services make in the lives of patients for whom regular care doesn’t suffice.

 With this evidence in hand, we applaud the effort of the CONNECT Act to bring the issue of telehealth reimbursement to the forefront of the national discussion around telehealth.
+It is especially rewarding to see how remote patient monitoring and telehealth work hand-in-hand in the remote care ecosphere.
 For years, physician practices have altruistically sought new solutions to improve the care of their valued patients – now is the time to pay them for using one that truly works.